anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Knowledge rests not upon truth alone, but upon error also.
+Quote: Strength does not come from physical capacity.
+It comes from an indomitable will.

-By: Carl Jung
+By: Mahatma Gandhi